vennson/coding-challenge/README.md

-# Benson Miakoun's Coding Challenge
+# Benson Miakoun's Coding Exercise

 ## How to run using Docker